Engineering University UK Entry Requirements

 GCSEs

-Applicants must demonstrate a broad general education of at least five GCSEs at grades 9-4.
+Applicants must demonstrate a broad general education of at least five GCSEs in grades 9-4.
 English Language and Mathematics are required with a minimum of grade 4 – English Literature will not be accepted in lieu of GCSE English Language.
+As well as this, you’ll be expected to have Science which is compulsory at GCSE level anyway.

-Choice wise, there is really no bad option.
+Choice-wise, there is really no bad option.
 It could be valuable to have a subject that is related to technology or a business subject, or even a language.
+For anyone considering applying to study Engineering at Oxbridge, we can look at how the two universities consider GCSEs in different ways.

 There are also no specific GCSE requirements for Engineering at Oxford, but they will be taken into account when the Admissions Tutors consider your application.
 Higher grades at GCSE can help to make your application more competitive, and successful applicants typically have a high proportion of 7, 8 and 9 grades.